sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 3.5 ^ 4.5   =>   280.741230801382
 ```

-Note that if the first operand is an integer, then the second operand must also be an integer.
+> Note: if the first operand is an integer, then the second operand must also be an integer.
 If the first operand is a floating-point number, then the second operand can be either kind of number.
 Although it is legal to raise an integer to a negative power, it is unlikely to be terribly useful.

 #### Bitwise Operators